majestrate/i2pcpp/README.md

 * [Botan 1.11.5][1]
 * [boost 1.55.0][2]
-* [cmake 2.8.11.2][3] or greater
+* [cmake 2.8.11][3] or greater
 * [sqlite 3.8.0.2][4] or greater
 * [WebSocket++][5]

-clang 3.3+ is the only officially supported compiler, but there is an honest effort to be compatible with g++. i2pcpp will always work on the latest version of FreeBSD.
+clang 3.3+ is the only officially supported compiler, but there is an honest effort to be compatible with g++. i2pcpp will always work on the latest release version of FreeBSD.

 ### Using cmake